Outdoor activities with a healthy dose of curiosity, brought to you by Laure Latham

 Extreme cold water isn’t exactly on everybody’s summer swim agenda.
-Indeed, Antarctica is the coldest, the dried and the most remote continent on Earth with water temps hovering around 28F or 1.9C at the warmest – and yet a bunch of hardcore French freedivers decided to pack up their skivvies and take the plunge this spring.
+Indeed, Antarctica is the coldest, the driest and the most remote continent on Earth, with water temps hovering around 28F or 1.9C at the warmest – and yet a bunch of hardcore French freedivers decided to pack up their skivvies and take the plunge this spring.
+Alex Voyer, a good friend photographer and freediver, was one of them.
 Why?
 To inspire kids and youth to protect the oceans.
 How?
 By freediving with wild marine creatures in their waters and bringing back photos, films and stories so kids can start discussions on ocean conservation.

 If only for the photos, that expedition would be the stuff of legend that makes explorers drool.
 Now the reason you’re reading about this here rather than say, in Outside Magazine, is not because I was part of the expedition – though secretly Antarctica is a dream of mine.
-Alexandre Voyer, one of the divers, happens to be a good friend of my brother’s and we’d previously connected over open water swimming and Alcatraz.
 When I saw Alexandre’s pics with penguins on Facebook, my heart jumped.
 We exchanged emails and he agreed to share his experience, his story and his pictures.
 A big thanks to him and the marine conservation non-profit L’Ame Bleue (Blue Soul) because thanks to them, you readers get a special insight on a unique expedition none of us will ever live.

 Now put on your Jacques Cousteau red hat and gear up for a very special swim report.

 First things first, freediving.